Skip to main content

 The job outlook for people with programming and coding skills is promising, according to the BLS:

-Projected software developer job growth between 2020 and 2030: 22%
+• Projected software developer job growth over the next decade: 22%

-Projected web developer job growth between 2020 and 2030: 13%
+• Projected web developer job growth over the next decade: 13%

 The technology sector has long relied on computer code, but thanks to the increasing digitization of products and services across all industries, coding and programming skills are now in high demand for critical roles far beyond the technology industry.